Find Your Best Posture

 What might you be able to shift or change to bring in more ease?

-And, remember that your best posture is your next posture so stay open to fidgeting, moving around, shifting your weight, changing your position, etc.
+Remember that your best posture is your next posture so stay open to fidgeting, moving around, shifting your weight, changing your position, etc.

 Next